SPECT scan image

 What causes Parkinson's Disease?

-Parkinson's is not usually hereditary but very occasionaly it does seem to run in families.
+Parkinson's is not usually hereditary but occasionally it does seem to run in families.
 Environmental factors such as rural living, exposure to pesticides and drinking well water may increase the risk of Parkinson's.
 Research suggests that PD has many potential causes.
+New evidence suggests Parkinson's may begin in the gut and reach the brain via the vagus nerve.
 In most cases of Parkinson's Disease the cause is probably multifactorial.
 This means many things acting together have caused the disease.
 In some cases this will be a combination of genetic and environmental factors.